 More with David Schoen, Sarah Carter on the other side.

-He wanted to delay the process, and uh that now is is getting underway, and that I think puts Mueller in a position where he's gonna have to withdraw these indictments because he's not gonna share this information with Russian troll farms that if they really are such, like he claims.
+And that, I think, puts Mueller in a position where he's going to have to withdraw these indictments because he's not going to share this information with Russian troll farms if they really are such, like he claims.

 Well, I think this is the most fascinating, most underreported story out there, right?

-She's a big uh Clinton supporter.
+She's a big Clinton supporter.

 She maxed out all of her donations in 2015 and 2016 to Hillary Clinton.

-So she's in the courtroom, and all of a sudden, you know, here comes on Wednesday, the people representing this Russian company, these attorneys, and they're like, okay, we want this to go to court.
+And all of a sudden, you know, here comes on Wednesday the people representing this Russian company, these attorneys, and they're like, okay, we want this to go to court.

 We want a speedy trial.